 13. LARGE TRADER RULE

 In accordance with Securities Exchange Act Rule 13h-1 market participants that conduct a substantial amount of trading activity are required to file Form 13H in order to identify themselves as a “large trader” to the SEC.
 The SEC assigns a large trader identification number that must be provide to the participants registered broker-dealers.
 Broker-dealers are then required to maintain records, including large trader transaction times, which may be required upon the request of the SEC.

 14. INTERNET SECURITY

-Should you suspect your personal email account has been compromised, please contact Themis’ Operations Group immediately at (973) 665-9600 so that you can instruct us to temporarily suspend any electronic delivery of sensitive account information as needed until you can resolve those issues with your ISP.
+Should you suspect your personal email account has been compromised, please contact Themis immediately at (973) 665-9600 so that you can instruct us to temporarily suspend any electronic delivery of sensitive account information as needed until you can resolve those issues with your internet service provider.